-If you ever choose to waive your student health insurance, you must complete this form.
+If you ever choose to waive your student health insurance, you must complete a waiver form.
+Please scroll down on this page and click on the red Insurance Waiver button.

 While Annenberg pays for insurance coverage, we do not pay for individual visits to the Engemann Student Health Center/any other health care provider or for any related charges for procedures and tests.